2025 Pacific hurricane season: Seasonal summary

+Officially, the 2025 Pacific hurricane season began on May 15 in the Eastern Pacific, on June 1 in the Central Pacific, and both ended on November 30.
+Altogether, twenty tropical cyclones have formed, eighteen in the Eastern Pacific and two in the Central Pacific, and all became named storms.
+Eleven of the storms strengthened into hurricanes, with four of them intensifying into major hurricanes.
 Activity within the Eastern Pacific began with the formation and development of Tropical Storm Alvin on May 28, two weeks after the official start of the season, but nearly two weeks earlier than the average formation date of the basin's first named storm.
 Alvin persisted off the coast of Mexico for a few days before degenerating into a remnant low on May 31.
 The pace of activity quickened in early June.
 Two storms, Hurricane Barbara and Tropical Storm Cosme, formed on June 8, off the coast of southwestern Mexico.
 Next came Tropical Storm Dalila, which formed near the coast of southern Mexico on June 13.
 Hurricane Erick followed early on June 17, off the coast of southern Mexico.
 Erick was the earliest major hurricane on record to make landfall on either coast of Mexico (Pacific or Atlantic); the previous Pacific coast record was set by Hurricane Kiko on August 26, 1989.
 Next came Hurricane Flossie on June 29, which became a Category 3 hurricane off the southwestern coast of Mexico Dalila, Erick, and Flossie became the earliest fourth, fifth, and sixth named storms respectively in the Eastern Pacific since official naming of storms began there in 1960.
-Tropical activity in the Central Pacific commenced in late July, with the formation of Hurricane Iona on July 27 and Tropical Storm Keli the following day.
-Both tracked to the south of Island of Hawaiʻi, with Iona crossing the International Date Line.
-Soon thereafter, Hurricane Gil formed in the open Eastern Pacific on July 31, far south-southwest of the Baja California peninsula.